smansoori87/study-notes/api-gateways.md

-# ZUUL - API GateWay
+# ZUUL - API Gateway

 - Front Controller to MS arc.
 All the calls and request will go through the same gateway.
 - Enable the Nameserver configuration as client.